awslabs/mountpoint-s3/doc/CONFIGURATION.md

 cap = (memory_target − overhead − read_part_size) / write_part_size
 ```

-where `additional_mem_reserved` is the portion of the memory target held back for Mountpoint's own overhead: `max(128 MiB, memory_target / 8)`.
+where `overhead` is the portion of the memory target held back for Mountpoint's own overhead: `max(128 MiB, memory_target / 8)`.
 For example, with the minimum memory target of 512 MiB and the default 8 MiB part sizes, 128 MiB is held back for overhead and one 8 MiB read part is kept available for reads, leaving 376 MiB for write buffers — enough for 47 files open for writing.

 ### Maximum object size